ssdollxx/tuya-zigbee-switch/docs/porting_to_new_device.md

 ## Verify That the Device Uses the Correct Controller Module

-The firmware works on the TLS8258 microchip, which is the heart of Tuya-branded modules [ZT series modules](https://developer.tuya.com/en/docs/iot/zt-series-module?id=Kaiuym8ctid7k):
+The firmware works on the TLSR8258 microchip, which is the heart of Tuya-branded modules [ZT series modules](https://developer.tuya.com/en/docs/iot/zt-series-module?id=Kaiuym8ctid7k).
-- ZT3L
-- ZTU
-- ZT2S
-- ZTC
-- ZT5
+Currently the **ZTU, ZT2S and ZT3L** are supported.

 This can be checked in Z2M by verifying the device IEEE (MAC) address.
 It should start with `0xa4c138`: